MylesFestus/Newsgroup-NLP/README.md

 ## Author
 Festus and Krystyna
-Developed as part of an MSIT NLP learning project focused on understanding the core stages of text classification and deployment in real-world applications.
+Developed as part of an MasterSchool Institute of Technology (MSIT), NLP learning project focused on understanding the core stages of text classification and deployment in real-world applications.